Getting to retirement with a fat nest egg is a big accomplishment: All those years of toil and saving finally pay off.

 Estate taxes versus inheritance taxes

-Your estate is taxed based on the total value of everything you own at the time of your death.
+Your estate is taxed based on the total value of everything you own at the time of your death, minus deductions.
+This is known as your “gross estate.”
 According to Nolo:

-“This includes all the obvious assets, like real estate and bank accounts, plus some that aren’t so obvious — for example, the proceeds of a life insurance policy that the deceased person owned.”
+“The gross estate includes all of the obvious assets, like your real estate and bank accounts, plus some that aren’t so obvious — for example, the proceeds of a life insurance policy that the deceased person owned.”

 By contrast, inheritance taxes depend on who inherits your assets.
 For example, taxes may not be due if your spouse inherits your assets, but taxes might be due if the assets go to your children or someone more distantly related to you.